All About Women

 - Daniel Bergner(What Do Women Want?) debunked the myth and built a strong case against the preconceptions that women’s sexual desire was less than men.

 Popular ‘How to’ sessions were back again this year and Annabel Crabb and Ann Sherry addressed that all-consuming feeling of FOMO and discussed how to stop the overload with a very appreciative audience.

 Missed out on talks (or just want to re-live them)?
-They’ll soon be available on the Ideas at the House YouTube Channel so make sure you’re subscribed for updates, if you aren’t already.
+They’re available on the Ideas at the House YouTube Channel.

 Join the conversation

 For all year round conversation and debate, follow Ideas at the House through our blog, Facebook, Twitter, Podcasts and YouTube.

 Photo credit: Prudence Upton